Healthy mind, healthy body

 Any activity that gets you moving can help improve mood and reduce stress.
 Our exercise specialists can help new members find a safe and effective fit for their current fitness level and recommend a workout routine.
 Incorporating Mind & Body classes such as yoga can also help to increase mindfulness and counteract the negative effects of stress.
 A range of drop-in friendly weekly classes are available at Wellness and included with membership.

 Learning to cope with a chronic disease or injury can wear people down, and recovering from some conditions like a heart attack can increase the risk of depression.
 That’s why psychology services or screenings are offered as part of many of our chronic disease management programs and work injury management program.
-Psychology services are also available on an appointment basis through our Rehabilitation & Sports Injury Clinic.
+Psychology and Mental Health Services are also available on an appointment basis through our Rehabilitation & Sports Injury Clinic.

 The Wellness Institute and its many partners in community health also offer seasonal Your Health education classes to help understand or cope with emotional wellness challenges.